 Tropical savanna ecosystems are one of the most important biomes of the earth and cover approximately 27.6 million km2 (Hutley and Setterfield, 2008) or 11.5% of the global surface (Scholes and Hall, 1996).
-However, a clear, globally applicable, delineation it is often difficult and thus all attempts on using those area estimate to scale regional measurements to biome-scale will result in significant uncertainties to find concise and clear criteria to define the spatial extent of this biome, and thus scientists often use a wide range of aeral estimates leading to substantial uncertainties in calculating the total contribution of this biome to the global soil-atmosphere exchange of nitrogen (Davidson and Kingerlee, 1997).
-On a continental scale these areas can be constraint constrained much better.
-North Australian tropical savannas cover about 2 million km2 or (approximately 12% of the global extent of the biome) and are located north of 20° S in Western Australia, the northern part of the Northern Territory and northern Queensland (e.g., Lehmann et al., 2009; Williams et al., 2005).
-Improved pastures were introduced In addition to these natural and semi-natural landscapes farmers introduced improved pastures in Northern Australia since the 1880s to increase productivity and their area expanded by approximately 2500 km-2 yr-1 during the 1980s (Lonsdale, 1994).
+However, it is often difficult to find concise and clear criteria to define the spatial extent of this biome, and thus scientists often use a wide range of aeral estimates leading to substantial uncertainties in calculating the total contribution of this biome to the global soil-atmosphere exchange of nitrogen (Davidson and Kingerlee, 1997).

+- On a continental scale these areas can be constrained much better.
+North Australian tropical savannas cover about 2 million km2 (approximately 12% of the global extent of the biome) and are located north of 20° S in Western Australia, the northern part of the Northern Territory and northern Queensland (e.g., Lehmann et al., 2009; Williams et al., 2005).
+In addition to these natural and semi-natural landscapes farmers introduced improved pastures in Northern Australia since the 1820s to increase productivity and their area expanded. - 15 tures in Northern Australia since the 1880s to increase productivity and their area expanded by approximately 2500 km-2 yr-1 during the 1980s (Lonsdale, 1994).

-Savanna systems experience pronounced intra-annual variability of rainfall (dry season conditions from 2 to 9 months) in addition to pronounced substantial inter-annual climatic fluctuations (Frost et al., 1986).
+Savanna systems experience pronounced intra-annual variability of rainfall (dry season conditions from 2 to 9 months) in addition to substantial inter-annual climatic fluctuations (Frost et al., 1986).
 In the tropical savanna zone of Australia the wet season is controlled by the Asian monsoon and occurs from October to March.
-Precipitation ranges from over 2000 mm yr-1 at coastal areas to $< 400 \text{ mm yr}^{-1}$ inland (e.g., Russell-Smith and Yates, 2007) and declines by approximately 1 mm yr-1 per km inland (Cook and Heerdegen, 2001).
-Another key feature of savanna is a high fire frequency.
-In addition to strong hgric variability savanna are also shaped by high fire frequencies (~ 20 % burnt annually, Dwyer et al., 2000).
-Tropical savanna of the coastal belt of Northern Australia was found to burn even more frequently than the global average (up to 35 %, Russell-Smith et al., 2007).
+Precipitation ranges from over 2000 mm yr-1 at coastal areas to $< 400 \text{ mm yr}^{-1}$ inland (e.g., Russell-Smith and Yates, 2007) and declines by approximately 1 mm yr^{-1} per km inland (Cook and Heerdegen, 2001).
+In addition to strong hgric variability savanna hygric variability savannas are also shaped by high fire frequencies (~ 20% burnt annually, Dwyer et al., 2000).
+Tropical sa-